AlexandrAshHF/asp-MarketPlace/README.md

-# My MarketPlace
+ #  <center>MyMarketPlace</center>

-My MarketPlace is an educational project that simulates the operation of a marketplace where users can buy and sell products.
+MyMarketPlace is an educational project that simulates the operation of a marketplace where users can buy and sell products.
 The project was implemented using multi-layer architecture and SOLID principles.
 The project is monolithic, that is, it consists of one application, which includes both front-end and back-end parts.
 This project is my first (**more or less large**) project aimed at gaining experience and expanding knowledge.

 ***The project is under development***